 In addition to basic phagocytosis, fish produce B and T lymphocytes.
 These cells are responsible for antibody production and are the reason why we are able to make vaccines for fish.
 Vaccines can be given orally, topically, by immersion, or through injection, like your flu shot.
 Most vaccines are available for aquaculture production and are not used on pet fish.
 For more information on vaccines in fish, read here.

 Mammals produce their white blood cells in their bone marrow.
 Fish do not have bone marrow and rely on their kidney and spleen to produce blood cells.
 These cell lines have similar functions to mammalian white blood cells.

-A fish’s response to stress has a direct effect on their immune system.
+A fish immune function’s response to stress has a direct effect on their immune system.
 When a fish is stressed due to lack of nutrition, bullying, poor water quality, sound irritation or multiple other causes, they release hormones into their bloodstream, specifically cortisol, epinephrine and norepinephrine.
 These hormones initiate an animal’s “fight or flight” reflex, causing secondary changes in blood glucose, lactate, liver and muscle glycogen and osmolality.
 Over time, these chemical changes cause tertiary changes to behavior and performance, including digestion, reproduction, and immune function.